davesteele/splitcpy/README.md

       -n num      number of parallel slices to run (default=10) -b bytes    chunk size for slices (default=10,000)

     The source file is remote.
+Remote files are specified as e.g. user@host:path.